rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 To run this example you will need:

 - RTI Connext Professional version 6.0.0 or higher.
-- CMake version 3.10 or higher
+- CMake version 3.10 or higher.
 - A target platform with support for RTI Routing Service and C++11.
-- Python3
+- Python3.